iumiCash/iumiCash.github.io/docs/authentication/token.md

 #### Authorization code

 Use this flow when you need access API calls as `end-user`.
-For example, [recurrent payments].

 !!!
 Tip

     To obtain `authorization_code`, see [authorization code].

 ???+ example "Examples"